 6. A fun heart-shaped charcuterie board for special nights (wink wink)

-I couldn’t resist including this fun heart-shaped charcuterie board from Williams-Sonoma, out just in time for Valentine’s Day.
+I couldn’t resist including this fun heart-shaped marble charcuterie board from Marks & Graham, out just in time for Valentine’s Day.
 Lay it thick with fresh fruit, pancakes, Nutella, and other toppings for an indulgent breakfast board; put it out to serve a spread of heart-shaped snacks for a charcuterie board lunch; or of course, use it in the evening for either a cheese plate, or just some ripe strawberries (and more) dipped in chocolate.
 In fact, I’d use it all year long to serve birthday treats, a hot cocoa snack tray for the kids, or to kick off a romantic anniversary dinner for two.

 Or hey, use it to make any old Wednesday to break up the monotony of the week.
 Couldn’t we all use some of that these days?